lee-morgan/dotfiles-git/README.md

 # dotfiles
-A collectioon of all my configuration files.
+A collection of all my configuration files.
 Currently a work in progress.